carloalbertogiordano/TCFS/README.md

 - Securing the encryption Key
   - GPG
 - Database management
-  - Redis
+  - MariaDB
 - Documentation
   - Generated using Doxygen
+  - Some documentation is currently missing
 - Versioning
   - GitHub
 - Code analysis
   - See the GitHub actions
 - Code formatting
-  - clang-format
+  - clang-format for C/C++ files

 ## Features
 - Transparent Encryption: TCFS operates silently in the background, encrypting and decrypting files on-the-fly as they are accessed or modified.
 Users don't need to worry about managing encryption keys or performing manual cryptographic operations.
+Now, the encryption keys are managed by a REST server that integrates with the database and publishes the public keys of the users.
 - FUSE Integration: TCFS leverages the FUSE framework to create a virtual filesystem that integrates seamlessly with the existing file hierarchy.
 This allows users to interact with their files just like any other files on their system.